and900/AMYTOL_Robot/README.md

 # WIRING AMYTOL_NexGen_ Examples
 This program assumes wiring for the Rover 3V motor driver inputs
   <br />
-and allocation of Arduino output pins are as outlined in the table below.
+and allocation of Arduino output pins are as outlined in the tables below.
   <br />
+## Grove Connectors
 | Grove Connector | Grove Pin | Wire Colour | To Motor Driver | Arduino Pin | Notes |
 | --- | --- | --- | --- | -- | -- |
 | J1| 1| Yellow| PWM A | 2 | Left Motor PWM Cycle for Speed |